Why Choose Us

 The Playroom has toys, books, art and craft materials, movies and video games for patients and families use.
 If pediatric patients are unable to visit the playroom, these items are available for use at bedside.

-- Shannon Sonnhalter, CCLS – Child Life Manager, Main campus
+- Shannon Sonnhalter, CCLS – Senior Child Life Manager

-Main campus Child Life specialists provide support to all inpatient pediatric units and the following outpatient departments including: Pediatric Gastroenterology, Radiology, Same Day Surgery, and children of adult patients.
+Child Life Specialists at Cleveland Clinic main campus provide support to all inpatient pediatric units as well as the Department of Pediatric Gastroenterology, radiology, same day surgery and children of our adult patients.